-I’m working on other articles, but mainly have been tied up with front-end aesthetics and trying to get the blog to look the way I want it to.
-I really should start focusing more on my content creation because my list of ideas are growing quickly outpacing development.
+I’m working on other articles but mainly have been tied up with front-end aesthetics and trying to get the blog to look the way I want it to.
+I really should start focusing more on my content creation because my list of ideas is growing quickly outpacing development.

 Cutting down hours at my second job will allow me to pursue my side hustles.

 I finally sold the Finding Nemo Jumper I found on the curb a few months ago, I can’t believe I held this for nearly 2 months for this buyer.
 I have to say, I thought she was stringing me along for a moment.
 In the end, this item cost me a minimal amount of time and effort while turning over $75.00

 Mrs. Flexcents also sold a few more items from her Etsy shop!